 Campaigns are chosen by members.
-Members often take part in votes to choose which campaigns to make our highest priorities.
+Members often take part in polls to choose which campaigns to make our highest priorities.
 38 Degrees members can also suggest campaigns on the 38 Degrees website , as well as by sharing ideas on the Facebook page, blog, or by tweeting their idea to @38_degrees.
 Staff and volunteers in the 38 Degrees office then work together to identify the issues most important to members.
 You can find out more information on the campaign choosing process here.

 Yes.
 38 Degrees campaigns on both local and national issues.
 It’s up to 38 Degrees members to set the priorities.

 Many 38 Degrees members have set up and run campaigns on local issues that are important to them using the Campaigns by You part of the 38 Degrees website.
 It's there to give 38 Degrees members the opportunity to campaign on all the hundreds of really important issues, both local and national, that we all care about - far more than the small office team could ever support.
 If you feel passionately about an issue, why not start a petition?

 38 Degrees members often meet up locally to take part in activities related to 38 Degrees campaigns.
 For example they may meet up to deliver a petition to their local MP, or to discuss ways to protect the NHS in their local area.